gabrielezed/simple-rag-script/README.md

 ### Session Settings Commands

-These commands allow you to temporarily change settings for the current session.
-Changes are lost when the script exits.
+Changes are temporary and will be lost when the script exits.

 | Command | Arguments | Description |
 | :--- | :--- | :--- |